 The Holy Spirit

-The Holy Spirit was not initiated by Jesus.
-The Holy Spirit is the life of God in the world of men.
-He was there at the beginning (Gen. 1:2-3, 2:7).
-In the Old Testament he was bestowed on special men for special tasks: in particular, the prophets, priests and kings of Israel were gifted by the Spirit.
-The Old Testament looked for the day when the Spirit would be widely available (Eze.
-36:25-27; Jer.
-31:31-34) — when the Messiah came (Isa.
-11:1ff.; 61:1ff.; Joel 2:28-32).
-Jesus was the person uniquely filled with the Holy Spirit (John 1:32ff.; 7:37-39).
-He promised that after his death the Spirit, his "other self," would come and live in believers (John 14:15-18; 16:7-15).
-That is just what happened at Pentecost (Acts 2).
-Now, in contrast to Old Testament days, the Spirit is for all believers, not some; he is not fitful and does not withdraw from us, but remains with us; and he is no longer impersonal but marked with the imprint of Jesus.
+Jesus was uniquely filled with the Holy Spirit (John 1:32-34; 7:37-39).
+He promised that the Spirit, his “other self,” would come and live in believers after his death (John 14:15-18; 16:7-15).
+That happened at Pentecost (Acts 2).
+In contrast to Old Testament days, the Spirit now lives in all believers; he does not withdraw from us, but remains with us; and he is no longer impersonal but marked with the imprint of Jesus.

 The fruit of the Spirit

-The Holy Spirit enters our lives at conversion (Gal.
-4:6).
-He then sets to work getting lovely fruit to grow in the garden of our lives (Gal.
-5:22-24).
-As the branches stay in the vine, the sap of God's Spirit slowly but surely produces fruit (John 15:1-5).
-We cannot make these fruits of character.
-But we can prevent them if we grieve or quench the Spirit (Eph.
-4:30; 1 Thess.
-5:19).
+The Holy Spirit enters our lives at conversion (Galatians 4:6).
+He then sets to work getting good fruit to grow in the garden of our lives (Galatians 5:22-24).
+As the branches stay in the vine, the sap of God’s Spirit slowly but surely produces fruit (John 15:1-5).
+We cannot make these fruits of character, but we can prevent them if we grieve or quench the Spirit (Ephesians 4:30; 1 Thessalonians 5:19).

 The gifts of the Spirit